Learn the Trust Signals® Framework for AI

 Most advice on getting recommended by ChatGPT, Claude, Gemini, and Perplexity focuses on technical tactics — content structure, FAQ formatting, freshness signals.
 That's not nothing.
 But it's the wrong place to start.

-The brands that show up in AI-generated answers share something more fundamental: genuine trust signals built over time.
+The companies that show up in AI-generated answers share something more fundamental: brand trust built over time.
 Earned media in authoritative publications.
 Verified customer reviews.
 A website that communicates real credibility.
 Search signals that reflect a brand people actually seek out by name.

 That's the argument Scott Baradell made in Trust Signals: Brand Building in a Post-Truth World — and the foundation of the Trust Signals® Framework he developed at Idea Grove.
 The framework maps exactly what it takes to build the kind of authority that gets your brand recommended, by people and by AI.
 The agency behind it, Idea Grove, builds these signals for B2B brands every day.